seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   («Эффект: ШОРТ · ВЫСОКОЕ») says what the event is and not what to do about it, so every item ends with one clause naming which setups it strengthens, weakens or cancels.
 A clause that only restates the tag in words is deleted.
+- **A dated item whose coin carries NO row in this answer names the price at which that coin would become a row**, and the price is the anchor §4 already cut for it — its pullback zone's near edge, or its cool-off entry — printed with the frozen price and the distance in per cent, exactly as a `СОЗРЕВАЕТ` trigger is (§2).
+Where §4 produced no anchor at all the item says the side and the window and carries no price, which is a different statement and is read as one.
+An event the Boss cannot act on published beside a coin the engine will not trade is a headline, and the one thing that turns it back into a decision is the number at which he could. **Measured 19.09, second run:** AVAX's Helicon activation on 22.09 — primary-sourced, three days out, the only dated event inside the holding window — headed the section while AVAX had no row, no trigger and no price anywhere in the answer.
 - **A coin the run refuses on BOTH sides for a stated reason is named in `ИЗБЕГАТЬ`, never merely absent.** A refusal that is not printed is not a decision the Boss can act on: the coin looks exactly like a coin nobody examined, and he has no way to tell